At some point almost everyone will purchase some form of insurance.

 Insurance is deeply personal, which means that it’s based on your profile as a driver.
 When calculating your rate, insurance companies look at everything from credit score, relationship status, age, where you live, your education and occupation, and more.

-6. So why do car insurance companies need all this information about me?
+Why do car insurance companies need all this information about me?

 Insurance companies ask a range of questions to best gauge what kind of risk you are if they take you on as a customer.

 Most of these questions make sense and pertain to you as a driver, like how often you drive.
 It might not be immediately clear why insurance companies ask certain questions.

 For example, where you live has an impact on what you pay.
 If you live in an urban area, you’ll see higher rates.
 Urban areas see more accidents, theft, and vandalism.
 So insurance companies raise rates to compensate for claims filed for these types of incidents.